A hierarchical reserving model for reported non-life insurance claims: Introduction

 We identify three streams in the current literature on individual reserving.
 Following \cite{Norberg1993, Norberg1999}, a first stream analyzes the events registered during a claim's development in continuous time. \cite{lopez2016, lopez2019} adapt regression trees to the right-censoring present in continuous time reserving data.
 Covariates in these trees capture the heterogeneity in the claim size as well as in the time to settlement of reported claims.
-In \cite{AntonioPlat2014} hazard rates drive the time to events in the development of claims (e.g.~a payment, or settlement) and a lognormal regression model is proposed for the payment size.
-Reserving in continuous time requires a time to event model that allows for multiple payments and multiple types of (recurrent) events.
-Since such models are complicated, many individual reserving models are defined in a more convenient discrete time framework, where the events in a claim's lifetime are registered in discrete time periods.
-A second stream of reserving methods models the reserve in discrete time by adapting models from insurance pricing, as such taking advantage of the detailed covariate information available within insurance companies.
+In \cite{AntonioPlat2014} hazard rates drive the time to events in the development of claims (e.g.~the time to payment or settlement) and a log-normal regression model is proposed for the payment size.
+Reserving in continuous time requires a time to event model that allows for multiple types of (recurrent) events.
+Due to the complexity of the continuous time approach, many individual reserving models are defined in a more convenient discrete time framework, where the events in a claim's lifetime are registered in discrete time periods.
+Therefore, a second stream of reserving methods models the reserve in discrete time with techniques inspired by insurance pricing.
+These contributions take advantage of the detailed information on the development of individual claims, as captured by insurance companies.
 Since these covariates only become available at reporting, such models focus on the reserve for reported, but not settled (RBNS) claims, while using techniques from aggregated reserving to estimate the reserve for unreported claims. \cite{Larsen2007} focuses on Generalized Linear Models (GLMs), \cite{Wuthrich2018} considers regression trees and \cite{Wuthrich2018b} looks at neural networks for reserving.
-A third stream of papers aggregates the data into multiple runoff triangles. \cite{Martinez2012}, \cite{wahl2019} and \cite{Denuit2016, Denuit2018} consider two, three and four triangles respectively.
-While the aggregation of the data makes these models easy to implement, covariate information of individual claims can not be used.
+A third stream of papers aggregates the data into multiple run-off triangles. \cite{Martinez2012}, \cite{wahl2019} and \cite{Denuit2016, Denuit2018} consider two, three and four triangles respectively.
+While the aggregation of the data makes these models easy to implement, covariate information registered for individual claims can not be used.
 The recent expansion in (individual) reserving methodology has resulted in a fragmented literature with few comparative studies and no unified approach with proven robustness and general applicability.
 The lack of a solid modelling framework hinders the implementation of individual reserving in insurance practice.
-Moreover, providing data driven guidance on the choice between aggregate and individual reserving is a very important question that is largely unexplored in the reserving literature.
+Moreover, only few papers provide data driven guidance on the choice between aggregate and individual reserving, see \citet{arthurmacromicro}, \citet{huang2015stochastic} and \citet{huang2016asymptotic}